getbubblenow/bubble-docs/api/boot.md

         "messageKey": "meter_tick_role_nginx"
     } ]

 The above response is an array of progress meters.
-For the foreseeable future, it should always have exactly one object.
+It should always have exactly one object.
 If for some reason more than one object is in the array, always use the first object.

 Given the above response, show a progress meter that is 63% full, and display the [localized message](message_localization.md) corresponding to the `messageKey`.